spacebudz/nebula/README.md

 ## Nebula Watcher

-If you want to keep track of historic data or want to index these data or want to listen to certain events, then you may want to run the watcher.\
+If you want to keep track of historic data or want to index marketplace data or want to listen to certain events, then you may want to run the watcher.\
 It is not a requirement to run the core of the marketplace.

 ### Requirements